Linear Communication Model

 Advantages of the Linear Model of Communication

-The linear communication model is easy to understand and describes the entire process thoroughly.
+Firstly, the linear communication model is easy to understand and describes the entire process thoroughly.
 The communication is straightforward and targeted to specific audiences.

 Disadvantages of the Linear Model of Communication

-A linear model does not represent Feedback; therefore, models are incomplete.
+Firstly, linear models do not represent Feedback; therefore, these models are incomplete.
 It can explain only the one-way communication process, but not two-way interactions.
-Linear models cannot describe face-to-face communication as the most effective interaction.
+However, feedback is a significant component of interactive and transactional communication.